Matt-J-Dong/knowledge-kitchen/content/_me/amos-exercise-history.md

 ---

 Recreational running, off-road electric unicycling, and biking while enjoying the scenery is my preferred style.
 I never enjoyed running at all until my 30's.
-Here are a few races I have enjoyed participating in.
+Here are some more details and a few races I have enjoyed participating in.

+## Unicycling

+After seeing a distant cousin riding a unicycle as a child, I was enthralled and spent countless hours, days, weeks, months teaching myself to ride.
+Eventually, I began to ride to/from school and all about town.
+This paused once I entered a high school too far to reach within a reasonable amount of time on one wheel.

+Three decades later, I visited a friend who showed me an electric unicycle sitting in his garage.
+After about 10 minutes riding it, I fell off the wagon and relapsed into a downward spiral of unicycle addiction from which I have not yet recovered.
+As of the time of this writing, I ride a standard KingSong S18 with an IRC TR-1 knobby tire, enjoying street riding to/from work as well as off-roading on local trails.

 ## Harry Chapin 10k Run Against Hunger